aorumbayev/lpapps-doc-temp/content/tutorials/_index.md

 Whether you are an experience LinkedData domain expert, or have zero experience with concepts of _Semantic Web_, get started with this chapter to master **LinkedPipes Applications** platform, easily create, publish and share your own _LinkedData_ based visualizer applications with anyone!

+The chapter consist of multiple pages containing video tutorials guiding you through functionality of the whole platform.